Pretty much every prepper knows by now how important it is to have a stash of cash on hand in case of an emergency or a major disaster.

 Probably the most obvious solution for many people is just going to be purchasing a fire safe, also known as a fire-resistant container.

-Coming in many shapes and sizes, with a tremendous variation and their overall performance and capability, these all work off of the same principle.
+Coming in many shapes and sizes, with tremendous variation and their overall performance and capability, these all work off of the same principle.

 Generally, anything that goes inside the safe will be protected by a combination of heat-resistant materials and expanding foam that will prevent the intrusion of superheated air.